Consensys/UniversalToken-extendable/documentation/docs/overview/welcome.md

 # Universal Token

-The Universal Token is a token-agnostic, smart contract standard with multiple extensions.
+The Universal Token is a smart-contract framework for creating customisable tokens.
+Tokens created following the framework are composed of a Token contract to which one or multiple Extension contracts can be connected.

+The Universal Token is compatible with Ethereum’s most used token standards including ERC20 and ERC721.
+With potential support for ERC1155 or ERC1400

 Extensions, deployed on-chain, are reusable across token deployments and standards.